MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-email-engagement.md

     > [!div class="mx-imgBorder"]
     > ![Email engagement grant permissions](media/si-admin-email-engagement-grant-permissions.png "Email engagement grant permissions") <br>

-    a confirmation message is displayed in a tab.
+    A confirmation message is displayed in a tab.
 Close the tab and proceed to set up email engagement.

     > [!NOTE]
     > If you have already grant permissions, this step will be skipped.
-You don't have to grant permissions to Email engagement again.<br>
+You don't have to grant permissions to email engagement again.<br>

 4. On the **Email engagement** section, select **Set up** and then select the toggle to enable.